 5⋅5⋅5⋅5⋅5=31255⋅5⋅5⋅5⋅5=3125

-So if the network design and the initial parameters have some symmetry that output similar values, the gradient may diminish quickly or explode.
-However, we cannot say with certainty on when and how it may happen because we lack a full understanding between the maths of gradient descent and a complex model.
+So, if the network design and the initial parameters have some symmetry that output similar values, the gradient may diminish quickly or explode.
+However, we cannot say with certainty when and how it may happen because we lack a full understanding between the math of gradient descent and a complex model.
 Nevertheless, the empirical data for deep network indicates it is a problem.

 Microsoft Resnet (2015) has 152 layers.
-A lot of natural language process (NLP) problems are vulnerable to diminishing and exploding gradients.
+Many natural language process (NLP) problems are vulnerable to diminishing and exploding gradients.
 How can they address the issue?
 This is the network design for Resnet.
 Instead of one long chain of nodes, a mechanism is built to bypass a layer to make learning faster.
 (Source Kaiming He, Xiangyu Zhang … etc)

-As always in DL, an idea often looks far complicated in a diagram or a equation.
+As always in DL, an idea often looks complicated in a diagram or an equation.
 In LSTM, the state of a cell is updated by

 Ct=gateforget⋅Ct−1+gateinput⋅C~Ct=gateforget⋅Ct−1+gateinput⋅C~

-Bypassing a layer can visualize as feeding the input to the output directly out=inout=in.
+Bypassing a layer can be visualized as feeding the input to the output directly out=inout=in.
 For CtCt to be the same as Ct−1Ct−1, we need gateforget=1gateforget=1 and gateinput=0gateinput=0.
-So one way to addressing the diminishing gradient problem is to design a different function used in the node.
+So one way to address the diminishing gradient problem is to design a different function used in the node.

 Gradient clipping